Fa-na-ali/Daily-goals-list-with-react/README.md

-# Getting Started with Create React App
+# Daily Goals with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Description

-In the project directory, you can run:
+This is a simple project with react, where the user can enter his/her daily goals and store them locally.
+When the user completes his goals there is a delete option to delete the completed goals.

 ### `npm start`